Channel Conflict: What Is It and How Can You Manage It?

 What does the platform want?
 This one might be the most important in avoiding channel conflict: what are the new channel’s interests and do they align with yours?
 Premium brands might be devalued by selling on platforms that prioritise price and fast sales.
 Make sure you’re working with channels whose ethos matches your own.

 If you’re selling multi-channel, you’re going to encounter channel conflict sooner or later.
 It’s always better to anticipate its root causes and tackle them proactively.
-By emphasising clear, frequent communication with partners, you give everyone the best possible chance to succeed together.
+By emphasizing clear, frequent communication with partners, you give everyone the best possible chance to succeed together.